wvinks/college/README.md

 ./program
 ```

-## 🧠 Purpose of This Repository
+## 👋 Note for the Teacher

+All codes was tested on:
+- my nerves
-- To store and organize my college programming tasks
+- my laptop

-- To practice writing clean and structured C++ code

-- To demonstrate my learning progress
+- my patience

-- To keep all tasks in one safe place
+Thank you for teaching us C++ =)

 ## 📝 Notes